 Delaware Hotel Reservations

-If you're traveling with a designated driver, why not follow the Delaware Wine and Ale Trail?
-A collection of thirteen of the states finest wineries and breweries, the trail features stops like Fordham and Dominion Brewing Co. in Dover, Nassau Valley Vineyards in Lewes, and Dogfish Head Brewings and Eats in Rehoboth Beach, just north of Dewey Beach.
-Before hitting the trail, download a special passport and collect codes at each stop.
-Get eight codes and send your passport to the Delaware Tourism Office to receive a limited edition Delaware Wine and Ale trail wine glass or mug.
+It’s a great time of year for Dewey Beach visitors to hit the Delaware Wine and Ale Trail.
+Made up of thirteen of the states finest wineries and breweries, the trail features stops like Fordham and Dominion Brewing Co. in Dover, Nassau Valley Vineyards in Lewes, and Dogfish Head Brewings and Eats, north of Dewey Beach in Rehoboth Beach.

 Travel Region Favorites